 Separate income.
 Generally, income from separate property is the separate income of the spouse (or RDP/California) who owns the property.

-Community income/deduction is generally income/deductions from community property and 1/2 will be entered on the return of each partner.
-Community property is property:
+Community income/deduction is generally income/deductions from community property and half will be entered on the return of each partner.
+Community property is:

 Community income.
 Generally, community income is income from:

 IRS Publication 555 has additional detailed information and examples to help determine whether income/deductions should be treated as Separate or Community and how to calculate items that are figured without regard to community property laws (e.g. IRA deductions and the Earned Income Credit).
 Each partner will take their own exemption on their own return and can decide between themselves which partner will take any dependent exemptions.

 Note.
 There is a section in IRS Publication 555 titled "Community Property Laws Disregarded", however that section does not apply to RDPs.

 Complete each partner's return by entering the information as follows (each return will reflect half of all community income for both partners and all of the separate income for that partner):